 Can you overcook potatoes for mashing?

 If your potatoes are overcooked, they absorb a ton of water.
-They will be soupy when mashed, not the ideal consistency for a mashed potato.
-So, it’s better to cook them just right.
-But there’s a way to fix this so you can still make use of the overcooked potatoes.
-Place them in a pot over low heat.
+They will turn soupy when mashed, which is not ideal.
+To fix overcooked potatoes, place them in a pot over low heat.
 Gently cook until the excess water turns into steam.
-Then, wait until your mash dries out.
+Then, wait until your mashed potatoes dry out.